Psychonauts 2 review — A journey into imagination

 It’s all in the mind

 I don’t mean to imply that Psychonauts 2’s 3D platforming mechanics aren’t interesting or fun.
 You have typical abilities like a double jump and glide (although they do have fun psychic themes tied to them, like how you slow you descent from a fall by holding onto a thought bubble that functions like a balloon).
-Other platforming abilities are more special, like the ability to zip between stray thoughts floating through the air, helping you access out-of-the-way areas.
+Other platforming abilities are more special, like zipping between stray thoughts floating through the air, helping you access out-of-the-way areas.
 One level even has you using this technique to connect different thoughts and change a person’s personality, like making them going from loving cilantro to hating it.

 Levels take place inside character’s brains, so each one has you exploring a different mental world with some creative theming.
 One has you jumping your way through a hospital-turned-casino.
 Another has you competing in a sort of nightmarish Iron Chef cooking competition.
 Each stage offers something just a little different, either through some new ability or gimmick, like having to roll on top of a giant bowling ball through a city filled with sentient germs.